-• Recommendation 4: support flexibility in definition, to stimulate innovation and support adaptability of the MCs to various needs of individuals, labor market and society, in general.
+• Recommendation 5: develop a shared definition that is broad and inclusive to stimulate innovation and support adaptability of the MCs to various needs of individuals, labor market and society, in general.

 3.3.
-Qualification framework and ECTS
+Qualifications frameworks and ECTS

 The Framework of Qualifications of the European Higher Education Area (QF-EHEA), originally adopted in 2005 and modified in 2018, serves as the basis to which National Qualifications Frameworks (NQFs) in the EHEA are referenced.
 The framework consists currently of the following cycles: first cycle, second cycle, third cycle and an optional short cycle.
 Each cycle is described in terms of learning outcomes and competences through generic descriptors and, with the exception of the third cycle, in terms of typical ECTS credit ranges,.